IN THIS ARTICLE

 gem.json manifest file, describing the Gem.
 See the

-for information on writing a
+Gem manifest documentation for information on configuring a

 Each Gem can also contain an optional image to use as an icon in GUI project configuration tools.
 This image should be a